digidotcom/cc_ansic/kits/kinetis/mqx/samples/send_data/ReadMe.txt

     3) Open the storage folder corresponding with your Device ID.

-       NOTE: Use the table in ''Device Manager > Devices' section to find out the Device ID of your board.
+       NOTE: Use the table in 'Device Manager > Devices' section to find out the Device ID of your board.

     4) You should be able to see a file called 'test.txt' under 'test/'.
 Open it and verify it contains the text you sent with the application.

+  Optionally, a Python 2.7 script is provided with a very basic web services script to retrieve the test/test.txt file from Device Cloud.
+To run the example, open a command line, navigate to [ETHERIOS_CC_4_KINETIS_PATH]\Python Scripts\ and run:

+    python get_file.py <Username> <Password> <Device ID> [<Device Cloud URL>]

+  The script will retrieve test/test.txt and then print the file contents.

   Tested On
   ---------